cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/download_community.md

 Verify that your manager is running by browsing to [localhost](http://localhost) when running locally, or to the hosting machine IP when the Docker server is remote.

 The Cloudify login page should be displayed.
+The default user / password is admin / admin

 ![login-page.png]( /images/ui/login/login-page.png )